 Recently asked questions relating to Stockport leasehold conveyancing

-I wish to rent out my leasehold apartment in Stockport.
-Conveyancing solicitor who did the purchase is retired - so can't ask him.
+I want to sublet my leasehold flat in Stockport.
+Conveyancing solicitor who did the purchase is retired - so can't ask her.
 Is permission from the freeholder required?

 Some leases for properties in Stockport do contain a provision to say that subletting is only permitted with prior consent from the landlord.
-The landlord is not entitled to unreasonably refuse but, in such cases, they would need to see references.
+The landlord cannot unreasonably refuse but, in such cases, they would need to review references.
 Experience dictates that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting consent.

-I've recently bought a leasehold property in Stockport.
-Am I liable to pay service charges relating to a period prior to completion of my purchase?
+Last month I purchased a leasehold house in Stockport.
+Do I have any liability for service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Stockport Conveyancing for Leasehold Flats - Sample of Questions you should consider Prior to Purchasing
+Stockport Leasehold Conveyancing - Sample of Questions you should ask Prior to Purchasing

 -